TaigaWalk/Cyber-Deception/README.md

 ## Overview

-Manual Canary Token deployment is a tedious and error-prone process, especially when managing multiple endpoints.
+Manual Canary Token deployment is a tedious and error-prone process.
 Canary Tokens act as digital tripwires, alerting defenders when malicious actors interact with them.
 However, deploying these tokens manually across various devices poses significant challenges:
 - **Time-Consuming**: Manually creating directories and placing tokens.
 - **Prone to Errors**: Incorrect configurations can lead to ineffective deployments.
 - **Lack of Scalability**: Enterprises with large networks cannot efficiently scale manual processes.